 The form on the following page delineates the Performance File and Event File data layouts.
-The data must be submitted electronically to the ISO (gads data@nyiso.com) in standard ASCII Text File format.
+The data must be submitted electronically to the ISO through the GADS Portal (https://gads.nyiso.com/PortalNYISO).
+For inquires related to NYISO GADS, users may contact the NYISO at gads info@nyiso.com.